Codit/Codit.Blog.Cache/ReadMe.md

 **Warning**: Once you read a message, the status is set to Read and cannot be read afterwards.
 The only solution for this is copying the message to a new message.

+This method investigates the stream of the receive message, and searches for a organisationId, if a Id is found in the message, the Cache is checked.
+If the cache has a positive value, a new Output Message is created.

+     private Message GetOutputMessageForInputMessageStream(Stream messageStream)
+    {
+    Message outputMessage = null;

+    var organisationId = GetOrganisationId(messageStream);

+    var cachedValue = _cacheClient.Read<bool>(new NoMessagesAvailableCacheKey(organisationId));

+    if (cachedValue.IsPresent && cachedValue.Value)
+    {
+    // Create As4 Warning Message (EmptyMessagePartitionChannel) - for demo purposes this is removed. var as4MessageStream = new MemoryStream();
+    }

+    return outputMessage;
+    }

+If no Output message is created, the current Operation is triggered to continue to the implementation.

+            if (outputMessage == null)
+            {
+                var capturedOperationContext = OperationContext.Current;
+                return Task<object>.Factory.StartNew(() =>
+                {
+                    OperationContext.Current = capturedOperationContext;
+                    var begin = _innerInvoker.InvokeBegin(instance, inputs, null, state);
+                    object[] o;

+                    return _innerInvoker.InvokeEnd(instance, out o, begin);
+                });
+            }

+If there is a output message created, this message is returned and the service implementation is skipped.

+     return Task.FromResult((object)outputMessage);

 Steps to be taken to host this behavior in BizTalk:

 - GAC the signed dll.